Sunday, May 28, 2017

 The best thing about Jug isn't its humorous name (based on the ship's barrel-chested assets!!) but its visuals, which have been gorgeously designed by Martin Kenwright.
 It boasts ultra-smooth parallax scrolling using a cool metallic palette - so you should use a real Atari ST to fully appreciate the graphics breezing across your screen.

-Theme music is a masterpiece, by Paul Shields.
+The theme music is a masterpiece by Paul Shields.
 So leave the main menu be, to enjoy the incredible chiptune!
-In comparison, the sound effects are totally overshadowed, but they do their job good enough compared to the quality music.
+In comparison, the sound effects are totally overshadowed, but they do their job well enough compared to the quality music.

 Arghh, not again?
 Is it me?
 Am I actually this bad at games?
 How could this be?
 O_o